Freetrade Review 2026 – can you trade stocks for free?

 Conclusion

 Freetrade helps bring stockbroking out of the stuffy city offices and into the 21st century with an easy to use app and low-cost offering.
 It is good for beginner investors and those that have small amounts to invest as there are no administration costs or subscription fees on its basic plan.
-Additionally, new users who sign up via Money to the Masses and deposit a minimum of £50 can receive a FREE SHARE worth between £10 and £100* (capital at risk).
+Additionally, new users who sign up via Money to the Masses and deposit a minimum of £50 can receive a FREE SHARE worth between £10 and £100*.
+Capital at risk, T&Cs apply.

-Users must remember that just because the app is easy to use, investing in shares is still risky business and requires research and focus to build a diversified portfolio to ensure your money is put to good use.
+Ultimately, Freetrade now represents a compelling and more complete proposition than ever before.
+It offers a low-cost entry point to investing for beginners, a genuine path to a diversified, multi-asset portfolio and the backing of a major, regulated entity.
+However, users must remember that just because the app is easy to use, investing in individual shares can be risky and requires research and focus to build a diversified portfolio to ensure your money is put to good use.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers – Freetrade